nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 So we are going to divide our UI into three components:
 * Header Section
 * RegisterUser Section , which is basically going to  have our input fields and a submit button
-* UserInfo Section, which is going to display a list of our Registered Users
+* Users Section, which is going to display a list of our Registered Users

 See Image below to have a visual aid of what we are trying to achieve.